12 Captivating Spanish Books to Add to Your Bookshelf in 2023

 Mexican writer José Emilio Pacheco was also considered to be among the greatest writers of the 20th century.

-This short novel, in which a man named Carlos narrates his childhood, focuses on the social and political circumstances of the time.
+In this short novel, a man named Carlos narrates his childhood, effectively weaving his story with the social and political turmoil in Mexico during this time.

-Topics include the six-year-long presidential tenure of Miguel Alemán, the morality in Mexico in the 1940s and the influence of American pop culture.
+The book touches on the six-year-long presidential tenure of Miguel Alemán, the morality in Mexico in the 1940s and the influence of American pop culture.
+The book is semi-biographical but ultimately fictionalized.

 Author: Gabriel García Márquez